 CORE provides greater insight into the material performance and viability of concrete supplied, allowing the site team to validate its quality and build strong relationships throughout the supply chain.
 The precision data also allows site teams to co-ordinate and collaborate effectively about when tasks can - and should - be undertaken.

 Currently money can be lost on a project through over-pour or batch returns.
 Project managers might also be paying for labour waiting while the concrete is setting, or conversely through delays while waiting for teams to become available.
 By getting real-time alerts straight to their phone the moment slabs are ready to strike, instead of waiting for cube results, project managers can better plan resource and materials, keeping costs on track.
 Scaled up, Converge estimates that this increased productivity could save as much as £136m annually by 2025.

 CORE reduces concrete use in two ways.
-Firstly the historic performance data makes it easy to optimises the mix design, and so the improved mix decreases the number of batch returns.
+Firstly the historic performance data makes it easy to optimise the mix design, and so the improved mix decreases the number of batch returns.
 Secondly, the precision data reduces risk of over-pour.
-Converge is tracking carbon emission reductions over the course of the project.
+Converge tracked carbon emission reductions over the course of the project.

 During lockdown, workers health and exposure to Covid-19 has been mitigated through the ability to monitor capabilities remotely, through the CORE mobile app.